Featuring Rita Porfiris, viola, Anton Miller, violin, and Scott Holden, piano

 What do you love about the viola,anddo you have a particular sound or concept that you are aiming for when you make violas?

-I grew up studying the violin but started playing the viola in college and loved its deep, rich sound.
-When I started making violas here in Utah I built a number of them for David Dalton’s students at BYU.
-I learned a lot from those instruments and from following the players through the years.
+I grew up studying the violin but started playing the viola in college and loved its’ deep, rich sound.
+When I started making violas here in Utah I built a number of them for David Daltons students at BYU.
+I learned a lot from those instruments and following the players through the years.
 What I focus on is building an instrument that is even across the register, speaks quickly, has a wide dynamic range, and colour to the voicing.
 Can you play pianissimo and still have clarity and be heard?
 A viola that is just loud, without colour to its voicing, is boring to me.
-A viola that can stand up to chamber music work must have character!
+A viola that can stand up to chamber music work must have characte!

 Do you play music yourself, and do you have hobbies or interests away from music and instruments?

-I have been in Utah for for 23 years, I moved here from Minneapolis in 1995.
+I have been in Utah for for 27 years, I moved here from Minneapolis in 1995.
 There were other many local makers to work alongside, and an environment of youthful, energetic creativity.
 The viola was the first instrument I made here in SLC!

 What services does your shop provide, and is there an area that you specialize in?
 I provide violins ,violas and cellos.
 I make new instruments, and provide adjustments , bow rehairs and repairs.
 I have been doing my trade for 30 years and continue to learn each day.
 I consider myself very lucky to have worked with some of the best.

 Do you have a particular sound or concept that you are aiming for when you make violas?
 What do you love about the viola?
 The sound and concept of my violas are to provide an instrument that is easy to play and have a character to the sound which both projects and has warmth.
 I find the recent model I am making liberating in that I am playing with dimensions and wood choice.
 The basic model is that of an Amati.
 After I make my alterations it has deviated into my own personal model.
 So far it seems to be working quite well.
 I love the viola because it can have so many variations in size sound and style.

 Do you play music yourself?